 Abercorn FC, were the ‘second’ team in Paisley, formed only a few months after St Mirren in November 1877, and hold the distinction along with Saints of being founder members of league football in Scotland when the first ever season was played back in 1890.
-However of the eleven inaugural clubs that played and created organised competitive football in this country, the ‘Abbies’ as they were affectionately known, are one of eight that haven’t made it to this point in the professional ranks; with only Saints, Celtic, Dumbarton and Hearts remaining from the pioneering dozen.
+However of the eleven inaugural clubs that played and created organised competitive football in this country, the ‘Abbies’ as they were affectionately known, are one of seven that haven’t made it to this point in the professional ranks; with only Saints, Celtic, Dumbarton and Hearts remaining from the pioneering dozen.

 Despite only existing for 45 years, Abercorn were very much influential in shaping the game both locally and nationally in Scotland, and for the early part of their history were undoubtedly the most significant team in the town and Renfrewshire, however their fortunes would slide dramatically as the nineteenth century came to an end, and the events of local and world politics would prove to be insurmountable for the club that played in mostly blue and white hoops or stripes throughout their history.